-Important: The I2C default inputs, and a limited number of other alternate pins, are I2C and SMBus compatible.
-Clock and data signals can be routed to any pin, however pins without I2C compatibility will operate at standard TTL/ST logic levels as selected by the INLVL register.
-See the INLVL register for each port to determine which pins are I2C and SMBus compatible.
+Important: The I2C default input pins are I2C and SMBus compatible.
+RB1 and RB2 are additional pins.
+RC4 and RC3 are default MMP1 pins and are SMBus compatible.
+Clock and data signals can be routed to any pin, however pins without I2C compatibility will operate at standard TTL/ST logic levels as selected by the INVLV register.